 Australia has a proud legacy of achievement on the global stage, coming 6th in the medal tally in the 2017 World Transplant Games in Spain.

-The next WTG will be held from the 15th -21st of April 2023 in Perth.
+The next WTG will be held from the 16th -23rd of August 2025 in Dresden, Germany.

 There’s no greater gift than the gift of life and athletes from so many countries worldwide are living proof of that.